Promethean House FAQ

 No. Nobody has either of those names here; the name on our ID is a government-recognised name that functions more like a stereotypical online handle.
 As for the deadname, we got rid of that in court over a decade ago.

-Most of us are men.
-We transitioned a long time ago and don’t talk about it a lot, except for articles that address the topic directly (e.g., Yavari’s “Transitioning while Plural”).
+Most of us are men, though we have a few women and nonbinary people here as well.
+We’re transmasculine and transitioned a long time ago and don’t talk about it a lot, except for articles that address the topic directly (e.g., Yavari’s “Transitioning while Plural”).

 How can you have people in your body that have different ages, ethnicities, species or personal histories?